pra465/Namaste-React/README.md

 # Episode 09 Optimising our App

-** single responsiblity principle - any class or function have single responsiblity.
+** single responsiblity principle - any class or function should have single responsiblity.

+** Modularity - we break down our code into different small small modules.

+-> it keeps our code testable and maintable

+** Hook is just a utility function

+** Always create a seperate file for a custom hook.

+** when writing the custom hook then think of two things - input and output.

+** we have a online listener which can help us to provide information about users online or offline

+** Lazy loading - when app is initially loaded then grocery is not loaded.

+** Grocery is loaded when we go to the grocery url